jekegren01/node-db3-guided/README.md

 - [ ] type `npm run server` to start the API.

 Please follow along as the instructor creates database access methods for a multi table schema.

+## Notes

+- Primary Key - is an identifying column of a table which should be unique for each row.
+- Foreign Key - a column that points to the primary key of a row in another table.

+## New Commands

+- Join - merges tables togther into on temporary table.
+    Inner Join, Left Join, Right Join, Full Join